 Right now my “People” bucket has (in order) “work with new people”, “work with experienced entrepreneurs”, “work with non-MS affiliated people”, “work with people I know & trust”.
 In other words, I’m willing to take some risks on who I work with right now because it’s more important that I “un-learn Microsoft” than to “feel safe”.
 Being around people I’ve worked with for 21 years will not help me grow.

 I love this one.
 I have Chris Phillips, the best manager I ever had to thank for this concept.

-Very much related to Stripes is the Role bucket.
-Role is literally what role you want to play within the organization.
+Very much related to Merit Badges is the Role bucket.
+The role is literally what role you want to play within the organization.
 For example, do you want to be an individual contributor or a lead?